Keksuccino/FancyMenu/README.md

 ## About

-This repository is only for issue reports about FancyMenu.

-If you're searching for the code of legacy versions of FancyMenu, use [this repo](https://github.com/Keksuccino/FancyMenu-Legacy) instead.
+Source code for the FancyMenu Minecraft mod.

-## DOWNLOAD
+## Download

 FancyMenu is available on [CurseForge](https://www.curseforge.com/minecraft/mc-mods/fancymenu)!

+## Licensing

+FancyMenu is licensed under KML (Keksuccino Mod License).<br>
+See LICENSE.md for more informations.

 ## Copyright

-- FancyMenu Copyright © 2020-2021 Keksuccino.
+- FancyMenu Copyright © 2020-2021 Keksuccino.<br>